Welcome

 Pyraloid Moths of Borneo

 Since 2009, Stephen, along with three other researchers—Dato’ Henry Barlow, Lim Kooi Fong, and Dr. Terry Whitaker—has been dedicated to compiling a comprehensive guide to the Pyraloid Moths of Borneo.
-Volume 1 is already published, and Volume 2 has been submitted to the publisher.
+Volume 1 and Volume 2 are already published.
 In 2023, we anticipate the valuable contribution of Dr. Richard Mally as the lead author for Volume 3.

 This ambitious project encompasses the publication of three printed volumes aimed at the identification of species within the Superfamily Pyraloidea, of which approximately 2,000 species are known in Borneo to date.
 Additionally, a website that complements the printed volumes will be available.

-Stephen is not only a dedicated researcher but also an avid educator.
-He frequently delivers lectures on insect biodiversity and canopy research to a diverse audience that includes academics, civil society groups, and tour participants in Sabah.
-Additionally, he contributes articles and reviews to further the knowledge in his field of expertise.
+As someone deeply passionate about insect biodiversity, I frequently deliver lectures on this subject and canopy research to a diverse audience that includes academics, civil society groups, and tour participants in Sabah.
+Additionally, I contribute articles and reviews to further knowledge in my field of expertise.

-Stephen was a partner in the brick-and-mortar and online bookstore Borneo Books from 1999 to 2014.
-For an insightful account of this business endeavor, readers are invited to peruse the essay “Decline & Fall of a Small Bookshop” located in the ‘Stories’ section.
+From 1999 to 2014, I was a partner in the brick-and-mortar and online bookstore Borneo Books.
+For an insightful account of this business endeavor, readers are invited to peruse my essay “Decline & Fall of a Small Bookshop” located in the ‘Stories’ section.
 It is important to note that the website borneobooks.com has since been decommissioned.